0oSaraho0/pp4-kids-activity-site/README.md

 - Enter User Name and Password
 - Click Sign in

 Expected outcome: User is redirected to the home page.
 The Navbar changes to show the create idea option and log out options.
+A message appears to say they have successfully logged in.
 Actual outcome: User is redirected to the home page.
 The Navbar changed to show the create Idea potion and log out option.
+A message appears to say they have successfully logged in.

 ### Create Idea Page